opencontainers/runc/config-linux.md

 **`network`** (object, OPTIONAL) represents the cgroup subsystems `net_cls` and `net_prio`.
 For more information, see [the net\_cls cgroup man page][cgroup-v1-net-cls] and [the net\_prio cgroup man page][cgroup-v1-net-prio].

-The following parameters can be specified to setup these cgroup controllers:
+The following parameters can be specified to setup the controller:

 * **`classID`** *(uint32, OPTIONAL)* - is the network class identifier the cgroup's network packets will be tagged with